MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

    > [!div class="mx-imgBorder"]
    > ![Share app](media/deploy-share-app.png "Share app")

-5. Select users from the list of available users with whom you want to share the app.
+5. Select users from the list of available users or groups with whom you want to share the app.

 > [!IMPORTANT]
 > - Even though the user may have access to the canvas app, you should still assign users the **Return to the Workplace - Employee** security role.